PauloGomesNatixis/python-trainning/python/day_01/lab_03/README.md

 1. Install Poetry by following the instructions in the official documentation: [Poetry Installation](https://python-poetry.org/docs/#installation)

+2. Create folder `jupyter`

-2. Navigate to the `jupyter` folder and run the following command to activate the virtual environment:
+3. Navigate to the `jupyter` folder and run the following command to activate the virtual environment:

 ```bash
 cd .../python/day_01/jupyter